 \section{Conclusions and future work}

-This paper proposes \name, which extends standard permissionless blockchains with a fast path that delivers \emph{consensusless promises of commitment}.
+This paper proposes \name, which extends standard permissionless blockchains with a fast path that delivers \emph{partially ordered promises of commitment}.
 This fast path supports cryptocurrency transactions and only takes a small fraction of the original commit latency, while providing consistency guarantees that are \emph{strong enough} to ensure correct cryptocurrencies.
 Since today's general-purpose blockchains also support smart contract transactions, which typically have (strong) sequential consistency needs, \name implements a \emph{hybrid} consistency model that also supports strongly-consistent applications.
-To the best of our knowledge, \name is the first system to bring together fast consensusless transactions with strongly-consistent consensus-based transactions in a permissionless setting.
+To the best of our knowledge, \name is the first system to bring together fast partially ordered transactions with totally ordered, consensus-based transactions in a permissionless setting.

 Our evaluation conducted in a realistic geo-distributed environment with 500 processes shows that the average latency to promise a transaction is an order of magnitude faster than consensus-based commit.
-Overall, we believe that our approach of bringing fast transactions to permissionless blockchains as an extension to existing blockhains, rather than proposing a new system from scratch, is a step in the direction of bringing these results closer to adoption by \emph{de facto} blockchain systems such as Ethereum or Bitcoin thus benefiting both the academic and industry communities.
+Furthermore, our empirical evaluation of fragmentation attacks show that, even considering very favourable conditions for the attacker, an attacker cannot achieve any tangible benefits in exploring this kind of attack.
+A formal analysis of fragmentation attacks is out of the scope of this paper, and left for future work.